drone-plugins/drone-git/README.md

 Build the docker image with the following commands:

 ```
-export GO15VENDOREXPERIMENT=1
+CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -a -tags netgo
-GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -a -tags netgo
+docker build --rm=true -t plugins/git .
 ```

 Please note incorrectly building the image for the correct x64 linux and with GCO disabled will result in an error when running the Docker image:

 ```
 docker: Error response from daemon: Container command